 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-Function effectively as an individual, and as a member or leader of a team.
-(C16) Tutorials, masterclass, project supervision, induction programmes, group projects.
+Function effectively as an individual, and as a member or leader of a team (C16).
+Tutorial, masterclass, project supervision, induction programme, group project.
 Learning log/diary, learning portfolio, group report, reflective report.
 [MEng only] Function effectively as an individual, and as a member or leader of a team.
-Evaluate effectiveness of own and team performance.
-(M16) Major design and research projects.
+Evaluate effectiveness of own and team performance (M16).
+Major design and research project.
 Project report, design review and presentation, group report, reflective report.